Endometritis is an inflammation or irritation of the lining of the uterus (the endometrium). It is not the same as endometriosis.

 - Surgery involving the uterus

-Endometritis is caused by STIs.
+Endometritis may be caused by STIs.
 To help prevent endometritis from STIs:

 - Treat STIs early.